 Administrative Modifications: The TDOT Long Range Planning Division Office will be advised of any MTPO revisions to the UPWP.
-Approval for an adjustment is not required by TDOT or VDOT, but notification of an adjustment to the State DOTs will occur within the consultative process prior to its execution by the MTPO Executive Board.
-Adjustments are documented through presentation of materials at Executive Board meetings and minutes thereof.
+Approval for a modification is not required by TDOT or VDOT, but notification of an adjustment to the state DOTs will occur within the consultative process prior to its execution by the MTPO Executive Board.
+Modifications are documented through presentation of materials at Executive Board meetings and minutes thereof.
 Meeting minutes are posted on the MTPO's website.